-Each of the degrees offered in the Masters Program in Education requires a minimum of thirty (30) semester graduate credits for completion.
+Each of the graduate programs in Education requires a minimum of thirty (30) semester graduate credits for completion.
 A minimum of (18) hours must be in the major of concentration.
 All courses must be at the 500 level or above to be counted toward graduate degree requirements.